Swiss Indoors Basel 2022 Prize Money, Players List, Schedule, Tickets

 Draw32 Singles, 16 Doubles

-Swiss Indoors 2022 Champions
+Swiss Indoors Basel 2022 Champions

 In singles, Canadian star Felix Auger Aliassime win Swiss Indoors championship after back to back 2 championship (Firenze Open and European Open respectively).
 Aliassime played final against Holger Rune and defeated him in straight sets (6-3, 7-5).